 Variable Response-file variable Example value Your value

-//jobname JOB zJobStatement1 (ACCTNO,ROOM),'USERID', CLASS=A,REGION=OM
+//jobname JOB (ACCTNO,ROOM),'USERID', CLASS=A,REGION=OM

 // zJobStatement2 //

 // zJobStatement3 //

 // zJobStatement4 //

-Migrating a deployment manager: Checklist
+Migrating a z/OS deployment manager: Checklist

-Activities for migrating a deployment manager to WebSphere Application Server Version 7.0 after you generate the appropriate Job Control Language (JCL) jobs include activities related to general preparation and node migration.
+Activities for migrating a deployment manager to WebSphere Application Server Version 8.0 after you generate the appropriate Job Control Language (JCL) jobs include activities related to general preparation and node migration.
 Use the following checklist as a quick reference to these activities.
-Follow the instructions that were generated by the z/OS Migration Management Tool or the zmmt command to complete the process of migrating your deployment manager to Version 7.0.
+Follow the instructions that were generated by the z/OS Migration Management Tool or the zmmt command to complete the process of migrating your deployment manager to Version 8.0.

-You can find more details about migrating a deployment manager in "Preparing to migrate a Network Deployment cell" on page 62 and "Migrating a deployment manager" on page 83.
+You can find more details about migrating a deployment manager in "Preparing to migrate a WebSphere Application Server, Network Deployment cell for z/OS" on page 65 and "Migrating a z/OS deployment manager" on page 88.